RTradeLtd/temporal-api-documentation/source/includes/ipfs/_public_network.md

 `https://api.temporal.cloud/v2/ipfs/public/pin/:hash/extend`

 Used to extend the hold time of an existing IPFS pin of yours, up to the specified number of months.
-The total hold time for free accounts must be 1 month (including after extension), while non-free accounts is 2 years (including after extension)
+The total hold time for free accounts must be 1 month (including after extension), while paid accounts is 2 years (including after extension)

 ### Parameters